learn-co-curriculum/phase-3-active-record-migrations/README.md

 Run `rake -T` to see the list of commands we have.

-**Note**: If you get an error when trying to run `rake` commands, you may have a newer version of some gems that is conflicting with the versions bundled in this lab.
+> **Note**: If you get an error when trying to run `rake` commands, you may have
+> a newer version of rake already installed compared to this lesson, causing a
+> conflict.
 To avoid this error, run `bundle exec rake -T`.
-Adding `bundle exec` is indicating that you want `rake` to run within the context of this lesson's bundle, not the default version of `rake` you may have installed.
+Adding `bundle exec`
+> indicates that you want `rake` to run within the context of this lesson's
+> bundle (defined in the `Gemfile`), not the default version of `rake` you have
+> installed globally on your computer.

 Let's look at the `Rakefile`.
 The commands listed when running `rake -T` are made available as Rake tasks through `require 'sinatra/activerecord/rake'`.

-Now take a look at `environment.rb`, which our Rakefile also requires:
+Now take a look again at `environment.rb`, which our `Rakefile` also requires:

 ```ruby
 # config/environment.rb